cfal/merge.js/README.md

 # merge.js

-A javascript builder ala webpack/browserify, with coffeescript, require() caching and browser compatibility support
+A javascript merger similar to webpack/browserify, with coffeescript support, require() caching and browser compatibility

 ### Usage